Ignotus-mago/Flocking/ProcessingDemo/Flocking05J/README.txt

 For more information, see the document ProcessingEclipse.txt or compile.txt in the code folder.

 Currently runs in Processing 2.2.1.
-I have not tested Processing 3.x, but it will probably run with a few tweaks to remove deprecated or obsolete code.
+Code/steering.jar was compiled for Processing 2 and will not run in 3.

+Requires IgnoCodeLib (see https://processing.org/reference/libraries/) and ControlP5 (http://www.sojamo.de/libraries/controlP5/).